 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On January 10 the Church celebrates the memory of Gregory of Nyssa, a saint who probably preferred solitary thought, study and prayer to public preaching and lecturing.
+Gregory of Nyssa was a saint who probably preferred solitary thought, study and prayer to public preaching and lecturing.
 Yet he was called to both public and private activity in his life.

 Born in 335 in Caesarea, Cappadocia, Saint Gregory was one member of a family that produced an extraordinary number of saints.
 He grew up thinking, hearing and speaking about theology and was profoundly influenced by his older brother Basil—known to us as Basil the Great—and by their friend Gregory of Nazianzus.